-The program objectives of the Bachelor of Science degree program in chemical engineering at RIT are to:
+Graduates of the Bachelor of Science degree program in chemical engineering at RIT are expected, within a few years of graduation, to have:

-- Produce graduates who will draw upon the fundamental knowledge, skills, and tools of chemical engineering to develop scale-appropriate system-based engineering solutions that satisfy constraints imposed by a global society.
+- demonstrated an ability to draw upon the fundamental knowledge, skills, and tools of chemical engineering to develop scale-appropriate system-based engineering solutions that satisfy constraints imposed by a global society.

-- Produce graduates that will enhance their skills through formal education and training, independent inquiry, and professional development.
+- demonstrated an ability to enhance their skills through formal education and training, independent inquiry, and professional development.

-- Produce graduates who will work independently as well as collaboratively with others, and demonstrate leadership, accountability, initiative, and ethical and social responsibility.
+- demonstrated an ability to work independently as well as collaboratively with others, and to have demonstrated leadership, accountability, initiative, and ethical and social responsibility.

-- Produce graduates who will successfully pursue graduate degrees at the Master’s and/or PhD level.
+- demonstrated the ability to successfully pursue graduate degrees at the Master’s and/or PhD level for those graduates that have the relevant qualifications.

 The student outcomes of the Bachelor of Science in Chemical engineering at the Rochester Institute of Technology are such that the graduates of the program will have the following skills and attributes: